sulhicmz/malnu-backend/docs/DEPRECATION_SUMMARY.md

 - **Feature Migration**: Not required - main application already has superior functionality

 ## Next Steps
-1. Ensure all team members are aware of deprecation
+1. ✅ Ensure all team members are aware of deprecation
-2. Monitor for any dependencies on the legacy application
+2. ✅ Monitor for any dependencies on the legacy application
-3. Plan complete removal of web-sch-12 directory in future release
+3. ✅ **COMPLETE REMOVAL OF web-sch-12 directory** - COMPLETED
-4. Update any external references to the legacy application
+4. ✅ Update any external references to the legacy application

 ## Timeline
-- **Immediate**: All development stops on legacy application
+- **Immediate**: ✅ All development stops on legacy application
-- **Short-term**: Monitor for any required functionality not in main app
+- **Short-term**: ✅ Monitor for any required functionality not in main app
-- **Long-term**: Complete removal of web-sch-12 directory
+- **Long-term**: ✅ **Complete removal of web-sch-12 directory** - COMPLETED

 ## Contact
 For questions about this deprecation, please refer to the updated documentation or contact the development team.